 In this article we'll answer all of these questions as we share information about when vitamins may be necessary for teens and highlight two vitamins that may be good options for teens to consider.

-When are Vitamins Necessary?
+When are Vitamins Necessary for Teens?

-Vitamin D3 is the better-absorbed type of Vitamin D, and this can be a useful vitamin for teens to supplement with if they avoid the sun, or if they live at a high latitude.
+Vitamin D3 is the better-absorbed type of vitamin D, and this can be a useful vitamin for teens to supplement with if they avoid the sun, or if they live at a high latitude.

 Vitamin D is produced by the body in response to sun exposure and is an incredibly important vitamin.
 It’s required for hundreds of biochemical responses and also for proper hormone function according to medical research.